Srinivasan Muralidhar: Constitutional law

 In Naz Foundation v.
-NCT of Delhi (2009) he was part of the Division Bench which held that "Section 377 IPC, insofar as it criminalises consensual sexual acts of adults in private, is violative of Articles 21, 14 and 15 of the Constitution".
-He was also part of the Full Bench in Secretary General, Supreme Court v.
-Subhash Chandra Agarwal (2010), where the Court ruled in favour of an RTI activist who had sought supply of information concerning declaration of personal assets by the Judges of the Supreme Court by holding that such "information does not warrant the protection granted by Section 8(1)(j)" of the Right to Information Act.
+NCT of Delhi (2009) he was part of the division bench which held that "Section 377 IPC, insofar as it criminalises consensual sexual acts of adults in private, is violative of Articles 21, 14 and 15 of the Constitution".
+He was also part of the full bench in Secretary General, Supreme Court v.
+Subhash Chandra Agarwal (2010), where the court ruled in favour of an RTI activist who had sought supply of information concerning declaration of personal assets by the judges of the Supreme Court by holding that such "information does not warrant the protection granted by Section 8(1)(j)" of the Right to Information Act.
 He authored the judgment in Makemytrip (India) Pvt.
 Ltd. v.
 Union of India which dealt with questions involving the powers of tax officials of arrest, investigation and assessment of service tax under the provisions of the Finance Act,1994, where he held that "the decision to arrest a person must not be taken on whimsical grounds; it must be based on 'credible material'."
-He also held that an officer whether of the Central Excise department or another agency like the DGCEI, authorised to exercise powers under the Central Excise Act and/or the Finance Act "will have to be conscious of the constitutional limitations on the exercise of such power."
-He also authored the judgement on behalf of the Division Bench in Gautam Navlakha v.
-State (NCT of Delhi) (2018), where the Court quashed the transit warrant issued by a Delhi Magistrate for the arrest of Gautam Navlakha by the Maharashtra police in relation to the Bhima Koregaon case.
-There the Court held that "requirement of Article 22 (1), Article 22 (2) of the Constitution and Section 167 read with Section 57 and 41 (1) (ba) of the CrPC" are mandatory.
+He also held that an officer, whether of the Central Excise department or another agency like the DGCEI, authorised to exercise powers under the Central Excise Act and/or the Finance Act "will have to be conscious of the constitutional limitations on the exercise of such power."
+He also authored the judgement on behalf of the division bench in Gautam Navlakha v.
+State (NCT of Delhi) (2018), where the court quashed the transit warrant issued by a Delhi magistrate for the arrest of Gautam Navlakha by Maharashtra Police in relation to the Bhima Koregaon case.
+There, the court held that "requirement of Article 22 (1), Article 22 (2) of the Constitution and Section 167 read with Section 57 and 41 (1) (ba) of the CrPC" are mandatory.